MennovH/HomeAssistant/CloudflareDDNS/DOCS.md

 The following image shows an example output of the add-on, which can be found in the logbook.
 In this scenario, the A record of example3.com pointed to a wrong IP address.
 The add-on found that this record was incorrect, and updated it accordingly.
 The add-on also noticed that the A record of example4.com was missing, and created it (proxied by default which can be overruled as stated earlier).
 These changes are instantly visible in the Cloudflare dashboard.
 This example shows the full output with the "Hide PIP" option set to disabled.
 If enabled, IP address information and whether or not the regarding A records are proxied by Cloudflare, won't be shown.
 <br></br>
 ![example logging output][screenshot3]
+<br></br>
+Added a summary of "Runtime errors" to see how many times something went wrong in the logging every iteration.
+The summary shows four values separated by a "/", and have the following meaning:
+- First value shows how many times it failed retrieving the current public IP address
+- Second value shows how many times it failed during an iteration
+- Third value shows how many times it failed creating an A record
+- Last value shows how many times it failed updating an A record

 [screenshot1]: https://raw.githubusercontent.com/MennovH/HomeAssistant/main/CloudflareDDNS/images/example_domain_list.png
 [screenshot2]: https://raw.githubusercontent.com/MennovH/HomeAssistant/main/CloudflareDDNS/images/example_yaml.png